garciart/pipeline-demo/02-svn-container/02-svn-container.md

     Committed revision 1.
     ```

-7. Open a browser, if one is not already open, and navigate to the IPv4 address of the repository:
+7. Open a browser, if one is not already open.
+Either refresh the repository page or navigate to the IPv4 address of the repository:

     ```
     firefox 192.168.168.10/svn/demorepo